osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 </figure>

 #

+To create an Announcement, go to your My Groups page and select the appropriate *County* or *Program* group.
+Then, click the "Create Announcement" button at the top of the page.

 On the edit screen for an announcement, you will see the following fields:

   - **Display Dates**: dates during which the announcement should be visible.
 The announcement will display during the start and end date specified.
 For example, if you want an announcement to display on January 1, 2, and 3, you would select the dates January 1–January 3.